Cadasta/decision-records/DR_0008_role-based-permissions.md

 ## Scalablity

 The current permissions system implementation based on `django-tutelary` is not scalable, see analysis in the backlog issue [here](https://github.com/Cadasta/cadasta-platform/issues/1467).
-However, the current proposed solution still requires iterating over organizations and projects for per-object permissions checking - particularly in list views.
 The lack of bulk test data makes it difficult to test scalability limits.
-The implementation should be tested against a mirror of the production database to judge whether there is an improvement in performance v's tutelary.
+The implementation should be tested against mirrors of the production and demo databases to judge whether there is an improvement in performance v's tutelary.

 ## Maintainablity